 - £50.00 per person, if applied for at least 21 days in advance (as current). - £100.00 per person, if applied for less than 21 days in advance and at least ten days before arrival on the island (new service).
-To facilitate quicker processes this could ideally be applied for less than 10 days in advance, but without the UK Watch List and biometric security measures, this could be unrealistic for the Immigration Department to effectively administer.
-Establishing this as a regulation in the legislation should allow for timely changes, requirements26.
+To facilitate quicker processes this could ideally be applied for less than 10 days in advance.
+Access to the information on the UK Watch List through UK Border Control which was secured on the 24 April 2024 could facilitate quicker processing.
+Establishing these fees and time periods as a regulation in the legislation should allow for timely changes.

+All fields in the online portal will be mandatory and follow a logical order.
+This will include checking a declaration box that the applicants is aware of permit conditions and requirements.
 Applicants will be informed of the documentation required for uploading at the start and all fields will need to be completed (marking those as not appropriate as N/A).
 This means that one section has to be completed before proceeding to the next and all have to be completing before allowing submission.
 This will be more user friendly than the current system.
 Applicants will be advised at the start what documents they will need to upload.